What is achondroplasia in a child?

 problems that occur.
 A healthcare team that has worked with the condition can help

 you manage your child's physical and emotional needs.
-Groups such as Little People
+Groups such as Little People of America can give support and information to your family and your child.

 When should I call my child's healthcare provider?